 Where to stay on Bohol island?

-if you prefer to stay closer to the airport and a ferry port and enjoy facilities such as shopping centers and markets, find your accommodation somewhere around Tagbilaran city.
+If you prefer to stay closer to the airport and the ferry port and enjoy facilities such as shopping centers and markets, find your accommodation somewhere around Tagbilaran city.
 It’s a great start point for doing an island day trip.

 Sweet Home Boutique Hotel